runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 ## Fae Cities

-Vast majority of fae populaton exist in small to medium size tribes (between 10 and 60 individuals) spanning a single extended familly.
+The vast majority of the fae populaton exist in small to medium size tribes (between 10 and 60 individuals) spanning a single extended familly.
+The one exception to this is the Abyssal Merfae nation, and in particular the city of Chasmlight, which is one of the largest cities in the world.

-However, there are a few larger fae population centers.
+However, there are also a handful of large terrestrial fae population centers.
  - The shapeshifter comune in western Eaos is probably the largest of these, at several thousand individuals.
  - There is one very large selkie settlement of a little over a thousand individuals on the Mhidda coastline, which also hosts a couple of wolf-fae families.
  - Few more large selkie settlements of a few hundered individuals each, which probably qualify as small towns